An SVM serves data to clients through one or more network logical interfaces (LIFs). You must create LIFs on the ports you want to use to access data.

-Starting with ONTAP 9.7, ONTAP automatically chooses the home port of a LIF, as long as at least one LIF already exists in the same subnet in that IPspace.
+Beginning with ONTAP 9.7, ONTAP automatically chooses the home port of a LIF, as long as at least one LIF already exists in the same subnet in that IPspace.
 ONTAP chooses a home-port in the same broadcast domain as other LIFs in that subnet.
 You can still specify a home port, but it is no longer required (unless no LIFs yet exist in that subnet in the specified IPspace).

 You should not configure LIFs that carry CIFS traffic to automatically revert to their home nodes.
 This recommendation is mandatory if the CIFS server is to host a solution for nondisruptive operations with Hyper-V or SQL Server over SMB.

 Determine which broadcast domain ports you want to use for the LIF.